-Along the east, the Hamlet Reservoir and pumps can supply up to Servicing Unit 4 before requiring the Northeast Reservoir.
-The Northeast Reservoir is needed for fire flow but is not required if the Southwest Reservoir and the complete 300 mm looping through all the Plan area is built.
-In the long-term, the Northeast Reservoir may be required to support increasing water demand, but as development occurs within the Plan area, the actual water demand can be determined, and reservoir storage requirement and pumping capacity will be further refined.
+Along the east, the Hamlet Reservoir and pumps have servicing potential before requiring the Northeast Reservoir.
+In the long-term, the Northeast Reservoir may be required to support increasing water demand.
+As development occurs within the Plan area, the actual water demand will be determined, and reservoir storage requirement and pumping capacity will be further refined.